 The Annapurna Circuit Trek begins with a drive towards Dharapani from Pokhara.
 After reaching Dharapani, we spend the night there for acclimatization, and the next day we head towards Pisang.
 After pisang, we go towards the village of Manang, which is a wonderful village.
 We spend an extra day at Manang for acclamations as we enter inside 3400 m/11154 ft.

-After the acclimatization day at Manang, we return to the trail and go towards our destination, Yak Kharka, at 4100 m/13451 ft.
+After the acclimatization day at Manang, we return to the trail and go towards our destination, Yak Kharka (4,100 m/13,451 ft).
 After Yak Kharka, we go slowly towards Thorang Phedi.
-By chance, if you have energy holiday tours in Nepal, we recommend pushing to Thorang High Camp, as it will reduce the walk by more than an hour for the next day.
+By chance, if you have energy, we recommend pushing to Thorang High Camp, as it will reduce the walk by more than an hour for the next day.

-After crossing Thorang La Pass, we go towards Muktinath Temple, have a bath at the 108 spouts of Muktinath, and then visit the Lord Vishnu.
+After crossing Thorang La Pass, we go towards Muktinath Temple, have a bath at the 108 spouts of Muktinath, and then visit the main temple of lord Vishnu.
 For Hindus, Muktinath represents Lord Vishnu; for Hindus, it represents Mahatma Buddha for Buddhists.
-Due to the representation of both religions, this place has a different energy that can be felt and is home to of the harmonies between Hinduism and Buddhism.
+Due to the representation of both religions, this place has a different energy that can be felt and is home to the harmonies between Hinduism and Buddhism.

 After finishing the prayers and worshipping at Muktinath, we head towards Tatopani.

-After Seeing the sunrise, we have breakfast, say goodbye to Ghorepani, and leave for Birethanti, where we will be taking a jeep back to Pokhara, marking the end of our Annapurna Circuit Trek.
+After Seeing the sunrise, we have breakfast, say goodbye to Ghorepani, and leave for Birethanti, where we will take a jeep back to Pokhara, marking the end of our Annapurna Circuit Trek.